grpc/grpc.github.io/_posts/2016-09-06-bazel-rules-protobuf.md

 an external `java_proto_library` rule that generates the greeter service client stub in our own workspace.

-3. Finally, we name the `JAVA.grpc.compile_deps` and the additional `JAVA.grpc.netty_runtime_deps` for the executable jar.
+3. Finally, we name the compile-time and run-time dependencies for the executable jar.
 If these jar files have not yet been downloaded from maven central, they will be fetch as soon as we need them:

 ```sh